 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition published by Springer-Verlag New York, www.cancerstaging.net.

 Information about the tumor’s grade, as well as the prognostic factors, will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.